jimthompson5802/connection_solver/README.md

 ## Lesson Learned
 While prompt engineering is a critical component to the agent's success, an equally critical function is setting up the right data structures to be used by the LLM.
 Speficially, randomizing the order of the words in `words_remaining` seemed to allow the LLM to get unstuck from invalid groupings.

+Automated testing is needed.
+Right now the agent is tested manually.
+This cand be tedious as more test cases are needed.
+Automated testing would allow for more rapid development and testing of the agent.

+Experiment tracking is needed.
+As different designs of the workflow and changes in functionality at different steps in the process, the results from testing should be automatically recorded.
+For this body of work, all of this was done either in hand-written notes or tracked via memory.

 ## Sample Runs

 ### Solved Connection Puzzle 1